 How we present ourselves – a summary

-Like any commercial organisation, we are competing.
+Like any commercial organisation operating in a commercial environment, we are competing.
 We’re competing for the best students, staff and funding.
 So, we need to be clear about the way we present ourselves; how we communicate.

 We do this in three ways; the way we look, the way we sound and the way we behave.